 Next year.
 Maybe.

 All that said, I’m working on Dakota Sunshine (my free read to lure unsuspecting…well, they probably suspect…readers to sign up for my newsletter).
 Should be done in a few months, and Dakota Thunder a few months after that.
+Sunshine will then be sold for .99 thereafter.
 Here’s the first chapter for a sneak peak (Excuse any typing errors, I’m still in first-draft mode!):

 The summer before The Storm.